zuhlke/ah-poc-grafana/README.md

 ## Updating the configuration

-If you update the configuration in this repo and then repush the app to PCF, then Grafana will restart, and pick up the configuration changes.
+If you update the configuration in this repo and then push your changes to GitHub, Travis will redeploy the app and Grafana will restart and pick up the configuration changes.

-#### There is no pipeline, deploy from your machine using `cf push`.